Apple Butter Breakfast SandwichJump to Recipe

 Then pile on that nice crispy bacon right on top of the apple butter.

-Anytime I’m putting eggs on a sandwich, I always cook them the same way: fried over-easy.
+Anytime I’m putting eggs on a sandwich, I usually cook them the same way: fried over-easy or sunny-side up.
 There’s really no other way to make them in my opinion.

 Assuming you have a decent non-stick pan, just add about a teaspoon of butter to it over medium-high heat.
 Once the butter is melted and bubbling, crack in a few eggs and let them cook on side one for a minute or two.